matryx/nanome-docs/docs/plugins/highqualitysurfaces.md

 # Description

 The High Quality Surfaces plugin is a tool for creating and modifying surfaces.
 The plugin provides various tools for editing and modifying surfaces, including adding or removing vertices, faces, and edges, applying textures, and creating and modifying curves and meshes.
-It also allows users to import and export surfaces from other applications like Blender and Maya to SolidWorks and Fusion 360.

 A Nanome Plugin to run [MSMS](https://www.scripps.edu/sanner/html/msms_home.html) that computes molecular surfaces and load them in Nanome.
 (Molecular Surface by Michel Sanner)